bile0026/minecraft_bedrock_deploy/README.md

 # Current caveats
 * Does not handle opening firewall on system if required
 * Assumes SELINUX is disabled on systems that support it.
 Seems to work with SELINUX set to "enforcing", but needs more testing.
-* jinja templates for permissions.json needs some work on formatting.
-Might need to remove the final comma from the list of objects.
+* Have to specify version manually in the version variable.
+Check here for latest version: https://www.minecraft.net/en-us/download/server/bedrock I hope to have this automatically grab the latest version in the future.

 # How to use this playbook